sh-r0/GameOfLife_inator/README.md

 Program that simulates popular cellular automata - [Conway's Game of life](https://en.wikipedia.org/wiki/Conway's_Game_of_Life), made with openGL and GLFW.

 ## Usage
-Program currently supports 1 parameter - size of map which is passed as 1st argument e.g.:
-./GameOfLife_inator.exe 4000
+### Flags
+Program currently supports different flags:
+* -h/help : flag that outputs possible flags
+* -s/-size : sets the size of a map
+* -d/density : sets the density of a starting state
+* -seed : sets the seed used to generate map

 ## Building